 As any triathlete knows, there are actually more than three parts to the race if you factor in the transition times, which can make a huge difference in your overall finish time.

 Duathlons are the same way in that there are really 5-6 components, depending on how you look at it:

-This is the time to set your stuff in the transition area so that it’s easily accessible, allowing you to spend the minimum amount of time possible transitioning.
-Make sure that you pay attention to your race numbers to know where to rack your bike and put other stuff.
+This is the time to set your stuff in the transition area.
+Your gear needs to be easily accessible, allowing you to spend the minimum time possible transitioning.
+Pay attention to your race numbers to know where to rack your bike and put other stuff.

 First Run Section

 The race has officially started!
 For longer distance duathlons, the first run is longer than the second run.
 However, in shorter distance duathlons, it may be the same length as the second run.
 Typically, duathlons in the United States start with everyone at the same time.

 As a runner, you know the importance of pacing yourself well at the beginning of a race.
 It’s especially important for a duathlon.
 You still have a bike ride and another run to do, so don’t push too hard in this section.